-In June 2003, the City completed renovation of the historic Main Street Station and adjacent parking lots.
-Upon completion of the renovation, the City requested that the Authority provide management services for both the station and parking facilities.
-The City agreed to pay all operating expenses in excess of revenues associated with the Authority's management of the facility.
+In June 2003, the City of Richmond completed the renovation of Main Street Station and related parking lots.
+Upon completion of the renovation, the Authority was requested by the City to provide management services for both the station and parking facilities.
 The Authority is not responsible for any facility debt and the facility remains property of the City.
-During fiscal year 2013 the City elected to take control of facility parking management and retain parking revenues.